hmartinez82/UnmanagedExports.Repack.Upgrade/README.md

-# UnmanagedExports.Repack
+# UnmanagedExports.Repack.Upgrade
-Unmanaged Exports (DllExport for .Net) - Adapted for PackageReference Adapted to use Microsoft Build Utilities V4 instead of 2.0
+Unmanaged Exports (DllExport for .Net) - Adapted for PackageReference Adapted to use Microsoft Build Utilities Nuget Package.